donkirkby/chess-kit/docs/rules.md

 ### Winning
 The game ends immediately when you capture a king.
-You then get a point for each piece type that was completely removed from the board, both colours.
-For example, if you captured both queens, all four bishops, and a king, but still had at least one pawn, one knight, one rook, and the other king still on the board, then you would score 2 points.
+You then get a point for each piece that you captured, plus ten points for each piece type that was completely removed from the board, both colours.
+For example, if you captured 23 pieces, including both queens, all four bishops, and a king, but still had at least one pawn, one knight, one rook, and the other king still on the board, then you would score 43 points.

 If the draw pile is empty, continue playing until you run out of cards in your hands.
 If you run out of cards without capturing a king, you lose.